Planning Permission for Containers in Eastbourne

 Planning Permission for Shipping Containers in Eastbourne

-Shipping containers are a flexible and cost-effective option for storage, business use, and even temporary accommodation.
-However, in Eastbourne, planning permission may be required depending on the container’s location, visibility, and intended use.
-This guide outlines the rules set by Eastbourne Borough Council and how to remain compliant.
+Shipping containers are a practical and cost-effective solution for secure storage, business use, construction sites, workshops, and temporary facilities.
+In Eastbourne, however, planning permission may be required depending on where the container is placed, how long it remains on-site, and how it is used.

 When Is Planning Permission Required in Eastbourne?